Reflections on my cacao trip to Peru

 We’ve been in the process of getting an organic certification for Cacao Co and I’d contacted an ex-organic food inspector called Gerado in Peru.
 I went to San Martin, one of the main cacao growing regions to meet him.
 He's retired but now trains groups of people how to work with cacao.
 He introduced me to a small batch farmer and his family who drove me from Tarapoto airport to their cacao farm.
 We used Google Translate to talk about cacao.
 Although I visited a history museum in Peru and learnt about the Incas, I didn’t discuss the history of cacao until I went there.
 There's a big debate between where cacao was really discovered, was it Mexico or was it in Peru?
 Of course, the Peruvians swear it was Peru.

 Going to Peru made me feel more confident about working with cacao.
 I learnt how to handle the pods better at a chocolate workshop.
 We started with cacao in its raw form – roasting the beans and grinding them in a pestle and mortar before making it into blocks.
 For the ceremonial cacao we sell at Cacao Co, we’re committed to using heirloom beans that are grown organically.
-Not only is the cacao we use sourced, fermented and processed with the utmost care, but I want it to be blessed.
+Not only is the cacao we use sourced, fermented, and processed with the utmost care, but we want it to be prepared with intention and respect at every stage.